Cheap Life Insurance | Tips + 5 Best Providers

 Smokers also are more likely to die from pneumonia, emphysema, and other kinds of cancer, too.

-With most insurance companies you may need to be tobacco-free for at least a year or two before you can qualify for the cheaper non-tobacco rates.
+With most insurance companies, you may need to be tobacco-free for at least a year or two before qualifying for the cheaper non-tobacco rates.

 #6 Compare Life Insurance Quotes

-Prior to purchasing life insurance, it is important to compare several policies from different insurance companies in order to ensure that you are getting the best coverage for your specific needs, while at the same time obtaining a premium quote that fits easily into your budget.
+Before purchasing life insurance, it is important to compare several policies from different insurance companies.
+To ensure that you are getting the best price, start by using the life insurance calculator on this page to see what your rates will be.

 Top 5 Cheap Life Insurance Companies

 Life insurance coverage should be customized to your specific needs.
-An insurance company which fits one applicant perfectly may be a terrible match for someone else.
+An insurance company that fits one applicant perfectly may be a terrible match for someone else.

 The following companies offer good places to start for many applicants searching for cheap coverage: